The Northeast Brazil Travel Guide

 If you wish to donate, do so through established local charities or community projects rather than giving straight to people, children in particular.
 Direct giving encourages begging and creates unintended negative social dynamics.

-For longer stays, consider volunteering your time and also abilities with a local project.
+For longer stays, consider volunteering your time plus also skills with a local project.

 Minimize plastic use, dispose of waste properly.